ledgerfoundry/MCA-Assignments/README.md

-# MCA-Assignments
+# Vidyavardhini College of Engineering and Technology
-All the assignments of MCA Sem 1 is listed down here.
-Only the students of Vidyavardhini College of Engineering and Technology's students can modify it.
+All the assignments of MCA Sem 1 are listed down here.
+Only the students belonging to the college can modify it.

-Vidyavardhini College of Engineering and Technology